khalil-poole/osTicket-post-installation/README.md

 <h3>Creating Help Topics</h3>

-This is used for when an end user submits a ticket.
+Help Topics are used when an end user or employee needs to submit a ticket with the best category of an issue they're having.

-Configure Help Topics (For when users create a ticket) Admin Panel -> Manage -> Help Topics
+Configure Help Topics (For when users create a ticket) Admin Panel -> Manage -> Help Topics -> "Add New Help Topic"

 ![image](https://github.com/user-attachments/assets/09a075e1-2e38-4c52-9a7d-4cd8502b4593)